Jabulani-N/atlas-machine_learning/reinforcement_learning/policy_gradients/policy gradient reinforcement learning notes.md

 notes from [how policy gradient reinforcement learning works](https://www.youtube.com/watch?v=A_2U6Sx67sE) video

-use deep neurla net to approx the policy
+use deep neural network to approx the policy
-- uses softmax activation funciton
+- **uses softmax activation funciton**

 uses backpropagation after each episode for updates of